How Does Debt Consolidation Work?

 Debt consolidation is a way of taking multiple debt balances and rolling them together into one new debt balance.
 This might involve taking out a new loan to repay your current creditors, or you may be able to work with a debt management agency to consolidate your debt without having to take on a new loan.

-When taking on a new loan to consolidate debt, you’ll first have to decide what kind of loan is best suited to consolidate your debt.
+When considering debt consolidation, you’ll first have to decide what kind of loan is best suited for your debt.

 You could take out a personal loan for debt consolidation; get a credit card with a great balance transfer deal; tap into your home equity for a home equity loan or line of credit, or even tap into your 401(k) for a loan.
 There are pros and cons to each method, and you can read more about them here as we’ll cover these methods in greater detail later in this post.